nickmflorin/sportbook/README.md

 ## Development

+This section of the documentation describes various interactions that you will need to understand in order to properly work with this application locally.
+This section assumes that you have already completed the steps outlined in the prior section, "Getting Started".

 ### IDE

 This project is optimized for development using the [VSCode][vscode] IDE.
 While other IDEs may also work in this